dbsites/dancingbaby/README.md

 **...and we'll never npm install in this directory again!** We'll be sourcing our node_modules from an image the whole team can share.

 Now, let's get this app containerized.
-Go ahead and check out the ```dockerize``` branch and open the README file.
+Go ahead and open up the README-DOCKER file and get started.